How to Read and Write NTFS Drives on macOS Ventura

 3. Write to the external Windows NTFS partition freely after getting a notification that the drive has been mounted in read-write mode successfully.

-If you have an empty hard drive or the NTFS hard drive doesn't contain any important data, you can format it with Disk Utility.
+If you have an empty hard drive or have file data backed up already, you can format it with Disk Utility directly.
 The instructions below lead you through the entire format procedure by using the example of formatting NTFS to APFS for Mac users only:

 1. Insert your NTFS drive into your Mac.